AdaCore/training_material/courses/fundamentals_of_ada/adv_120_advanced_privacy.rst

 Incomplete Types
 ------------------

-* An incomplete type is a premature view on a type
+* An :dfn:`incomplete type` is a premature view on a type

    - Does specify the type name
    - Can specify the type discriminants